jinyuzu99/nothingblock/readme.md

 add the url below to your [ad blocker](https://bing.com/search?q=ad+blocker) to use **all filter**. (or from [github](https://raw.githubusercontent.com/sayomelu/nothingblock/main/filter.txt))

 `https://cdn.jsdelivr.net/gh/sayomelu/nothingblock/filter.txt`

-to add **specific filter**, please copy the filter below and paste to your ad blocker.
+to add **specific filter**, copy the filter below and paste to your ad blocker.

 ### support website